 Even retirement plans can be part of the community estate assets.

 Except for things that one spouse or the other receives by gift or inheritance which are considered Personal Property.

-It’s important to determine and place a value on the community property, including debts on the property that are owed.
+It’s important to determine and place a value on the community property, including debts on the community property that are owed.

 In a dissolution case the court is required by law to divide the community property in a fair (not necessarily equal) way.

 If the spouses do not make each other and the court aware of what community property exists, the final court order may not include necessary terms that show exactly what property each spouse should receive when the marriage ends.